Logo of North East Museums

 • Free museum entry, charge for heritage train rides and special events

-• Seating available around the museum
+• Seating available around the museum and Woodland Walk area.

 • We have an accessible toilet with baby changing facilities